 When dealing with crypto, it is crucial to maintain the privacy and security of your account credentials, such as exchange login details, wallet passwords, and recovery phrases.
 Using a secure email service like ProtonMail to manage these credentials can help prevent unauthorized access and the potential loss of your digital assets.

-ProtonMail is a secure email service that prioritizes privacy and security by utilizing end-to-end encryption and zero-access encryption.
+ProtonMail is a secure email service prioritising privacy and security by utilizing end-to-end and zero-access encryption.
 Their security features make them more resilient to data breaches than traditional email services like Gmail.
 In case of a breach, messages stored in ProtonMail remain encrypted and secure, whereas messages in services like Gmail may be exposed.

 What is the Safest Way to Store Bitcoin?